 It’s a practice of sitting quietly and comfortably (no lotus position required), breathing slowly and deeply, and focusing solely on your breath.
 This sounds so simple, but in reality is NOT easy to do.
 All kinds of thoughts run through your mind in an endless stream.
 What will I fix for dinner?
 I need to get the oil changed in the car…when’s my dentist appointment next week?
 There’s a big shoe sale at Nordstrom’s on Friday…and on and on.
 The trick is to acknowledge these thoughts, let them pass by, then come back to your breathing.
 Notice the sound of your breath, the pause between the exhale and inhale as you breath slowly, and sensations in your body.
 No chanting, no incense, and no prayers required!

-In the last 15 years, hundreds of published, peer-reviewed scientific studies have reported the physical and mental health benefits of meditation (I’ve cited some of them in the Sources section below).
+In the last 15 years, hundreds of published, peer-reviewed scientific studies have reported the physical and mental health benefits of meditation.
 Here are a few: